any-docs/anydocs/content/html/reference/elements/input/checkbox/index.md

 If the `value` attribute was omitted, the default value for the checkbox is `on`, so the submitted data in that case would be `subscribe=on`.

 > [!NOTE]
 > If a checkbox is unchecked when its form is submitted, neither the name nor the value is submitted to the server.
 There is no HTML-only method of representing a checkbox's unchecked state (e.g., `value=unchecked`).
-If you wanted to submit a default value for the checkbox when it is unchecked, you could include JavaScript to create an {{HTMLElement("input/hidden", '&lt;input type="hidden"&gt;')}} within the form with a value indicating an unchecked state.
+If you wanted to submit a default value for the checkbox when it is unchecked, you could include JavaScript to create an {{HTMLElement("input/hidden", '<input type="hidden">')}} within the form with a value indicating an unchecked state.

 ## Additional attributes